| |

 A bride and groom enjoy a romantic moment with purple wildflowers in Olympic Valley.

-Before long, the raindrops were beginning to fall.
-The bride grabbed an umbrella and we headed to the Olympic Valley Stables.
+Before long, the first raindrops began to fall.
+The bride grabbed an umbrella, and we made our way back toward Olympic Valley Stables as the weather picked up.

 Ketubah Signing Ceremony

-By now, the rain had settled into a steady, sheeting downpour.
-Fortunately, the ketubah signing location was in the barn, which offered some shelter from the storm.
-On the way, the rabbi covered the bride’s head with her ceremony binder to help keep her hair dry.
+By this point, the rain had settled into a steady downpour.
+Fortunately, the ketubah signing took place inside the barn, which offered welcome shelter from the storm.
+On the walk over, the rabbi gently covered the bride’s head with her ceremony binder to help keep her hair dry.

 A Lake Tahoe woman rabbi covers the bride's head with a 3-ring binder.